 - Gastric Dilatation-Volvulus (GDV), a condition that causes gastric torsion from eating or drinking large amounts quickly

-DNA tests can check for the following breed-specific conditions in Goldendoodles:
+Embark tests for the following breed-specific conditions in Goldendoodles:

 Did you know?